sharmilathirumalai/Notify/README.md

 ## Notify
 Notify is an event reminder app, which adds the reminder of events just by scanning the posters.
-Using OCR, DateParser and QR Scanner the information such as location, date and time of the event is extracted by scanning the posters of the events.
+Using OCR, NLP (DateParser) and QR Scanner the information such as location, date and time of the event is extracted by scanning the posters of the events.

 **Inspiration**: This idea is inspired by Google automatic calendar notifications.